Chrissie Hynde: Early career

 Hynde became interested in hippie counterculture, Eastern mysticism, and vegetarianism.
 While attending Kent State University's Art School for three years, she joined Sat.
 Sun.
 Mat., a band which included Mark Mothersbaugh, later of Devo.
 Hynde was also caught up in the Kent State massacre on May 4, 1970, in which the boyfriend of one of her friends was among the four victims.

 In May 1973, Hynde moved to London.
 With her art background, she got a job in an architectural firm but left after eight months.
-It was then that she met rock journalist Nick Kent and landed a position at the music magazine New Musical Express (NME), writing what she subsequently described as "half-baked philosophical drivel and nonsensical tirades."
+It was then that she met rock journalist Nick Kent and landed a position at the music magazine NME (New Musical Express), writing what she subsequently described as "half-baked philosophical drivel and nonsensical tirades."
 Afterwards Hynde got a job at Malcolm McLaren and Vivienne Westwood's clothing store, Sex.
 Hynde attempted to start a band in France, before her return to Cleveland in 1975, and joined a rhythm and blues group, Jack Rabbit.

 After living in Tucson, she returned to France in 1975 at the invitation of Michael Fradji Memmi, bass player of the Frenchies (fr), which she joined as the singer.
 She returned to London in 1976 in the midst of the early punk movement.
-At one point she tried to convince Steve Jones and then Johnny Rotten (of the Sex Pistols, who were managed by McLaren) to marry her to get her a work permit.
-Hynde's version of this episode has it that Rotten "offered to go to a registry office with me and do the unmentionable" but when he subsequently withdrew, Sid Vicious volunteered to take his place.
+At one point she tried to convince Steve Jones and then Johnny Rotten (of the Sex Pistols, who were managed by McLaren), to marry her to get her a work permit.
+Hynde's version of this episode has it that Rotten "offered to go to a registry office with me and do the unmentionable," but when he subsequently withdrew, Sid Vicious volunteered to take his place.
 Upon arrival at the registry office the following morning, they found it "closed for an extended holiday" and were unable to attend the following day due to Vicious making a court appearance.
 In late 1976, Hynde responded to an advertisement in Melody Maker for band members and attended an audition for the band that would become 999.
 Jon Moss (who would later be in Culture Club) and Tony James of Generation X also auditioned.
 Later, Hynde tried to start a group with Mick Jones from the Clash.